 7. Talk To Vets About Medication Options

 Finally, it is also a good idea to talk to a trained vet about medication options.
 The mantra when it comes to pain medication is to start low and go slow.
 Therefore, vets will often start with medications called NSAIDs.

 These are similar to Tylenol and Motrin and can reduce inflammation in dogs with arthritis.
 Over time, the vet might need to step up the medication regimen to more powerful options; however, this is best discussed with a vet on a case by case basis.

-These are only a few of the options that are available to help dogs with arthritis.
-It is heartbreaking to see dogs with arthritis living in pain.
+These are only a few of the options that are available to help dogs that suffer from arthritis.
+It is heartbreaking to see a dog with arthritis living in pain.
 Addressing this chronic medical condition from multiple directions with the solutions above will allow pet owners and medical providers to manage arthritis in dogs appropriately.